IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .source}

-Suppress the output using the semicolon
+If you would like to suppress the output, you can use the semicolon at the end of the command:
 ```python
 2+2;
 ```
 {: .source}

-You can find some help information for the functions using the question mark
+If you don't know what a particular function does and you would like to check its documentation, you can use the question mark as below:
 ```python
 ?println
 ```
 {: .source}

-In Julia, you are able to use Unix Shell commands by using the ; in front of the command
+In Julia, you are also able to use Unix Shell commands by using the ; in front of the command:
 ```python
 ;pwd
 ```